lemoniris/what-im-doing-rn/README.md

 so sleepy, what a long day somehow

 my license plates still havent arrived yet, i keep calling the dealership in bk and theyre like, theres apparently a processing delay from the nj dmv 🥹

--->
+im starting a rust course!! thats my thing for this summer, learn more rust -->